 Judging the condition of your Video Heads

 A great deal of video playback quality depends on the condition of your video heads.
 This is why many VCR manufacturers used to suggest changing the video heads after 1000 hours of use.

 Test your VCR using several HiFi tapes.
 With the TBC turned "off", load a tape and don't adjust the tracking.
 If your VCR sets up both the HiFi sound and the picture within 4 seconds of loading, it usually has good heads.
 It's important to mention, however, that a VCR that is out of alignment, can often produce a clear video picture but no HiFi sound.

-At TGrant Photo, the reconditioned Panasonic AG1980s that we sell always have the best available video heads installed.
+At TGrant Photo, the reconditioned Panasonic AG1980s that we sell always have the very best available video heads installed.
 Heads in poor condition or heads that won't play HiFi always end up in the trash!

 Note: The above content is copyright TGPSales & TGrant Photo.
 Copying or use on another website is prohibited